Permanent Patent

 Monetary Returns

-A patent is a valuable asset that can generate far greater financial returns than other forms of intellectual property when managed strategically.
-The owner has the flexibility to license, assign, or sell the patent as needed.
-Many pharmaceutical companies, for example, have earned substantial profits by leveraging their patented products through licensing and assignment agreements.
+A patent is a highly valuable asset capable of generating significant financial returns when managed strategically.
+The owner can license, assign, or sell the patent as required.
+For instance, many pharmaceutical companies have realized substantial profits by monetizing their patented products through licensing and assignment deals.

 Documents required for filing a Permanent Patent Application